 - Many local food producers grow their food organically, meaning they’ll use natural pest repellents and no chemically produced pesticides

 - Buying locally will help preserve farmland and reduce the amount of space for industrial and commercial development

-Growing your own vegetables and fruit where possible will decrease air pollution even more.
-As you will only be walking into your garden or allotment to pick the produce.
-It’s as easy as pie, maybe an apple one!
+Growing your own fruit and vegetables where possible will decrease air pollution even more, as you will only be walking into your garden or allotment to pick the produce.
+It’s as easy as pie!

-Check out the RHS website for tips on growing your own vegetables.
+Check out the RHS website for tips on growing vegetables.

 You can learn more about Earth Day and how you can help on the Earth Day website.

 Caring for our planet is important and there is much that we can do to help out.
 While you’re making change, we’ll look after your immediate environment: your home.